Engee documentation

 end

-Next, the model is run and the data is plotted.
+Next, the model is launched and data is displayed on graphs.

 Defining the function to load and run the model: